‘The Young And The Restless’ Spoilers: Ashley And Victor New Romance Sparks After She Leaves Jabot

 Nikki Jealous, Jack Outraged

-New Young and the Restless spoilers from this week’s Soap Digest offer a glimpse at February sweeps.
-The magazine reveals that Jack and Ashley’s war is far from over and now The Mustache is in the middle of it and is clearly Team Ashley.
+The new Young and the Restless spoilers from this week’s Soap Digest offer a glimpse at the February sweeps.
+The magazine reveals that Jack and Ashley’s war is far from over, and now, The Mustache is in the middle of it and is clearly Team Ashley.
 Victor will face problems at home by siding with Ashley.
 Remember, Victor and Nikki Newman (Melody Thomas Scott) have a tentative truce, but they’re sleeping in separate rooms and are not living as man and wife.

 There’s no intimacy, and this is more like a business arrangement.
 But since Ashley dumped Ravi Shapur (Abhi Sinha), she’s single, and Y&R spoilers hint that her desire for revenge against Jack might lead her back to Victor’s bed.
-It’s been a while since Victor had a woman in his life and if Ashley wants him and Nikki doesn’t, what’s to stop them from re-sparking that old flame?
+It’s been a while since Victor had a woman in his life, and if Ashley wants him and Nikki doesn’t, what’s to stop them from re-sparking that old flame?
 Jack will be livid that his sister is working at Newman Enterprises, but if she’s also bedding Victor, that’s crossing a line.

 Today on #YR, Victor offers Ashley sound advice and Nikki questions Tessa's loyalty.
 WATCH FULL EPISODE: https://t.co/xq7zjRcaOq pic.twitter.com/ffNsmdhRWn